 1. Slowed to a crawl and too hot to be bothered

 Malware tends to eat up a lot of system resources.
-After all, it’s an extra piece of unwanted software — one that intentionally runs your system dry.
-Programs on your computer can get sluggish or lag, and by the time you finally notice, it may already be too late.
+After all, it’s an extra piece of unwanted software that intentionally runs your system dry.
+Programs on your computer can get sluggish or lag; by the time you finally notice, it may already be too late.

 If your computer is working overtime to handle the unwanted software, that can cause it to heat up.
 This can be dangerous for the health of your tech.

 Here are some handy tools to pinpoint malicious applications on your computer.
-If your desktop or laptop is running hot and a program you don’t recognize is hogging your system resources, there’s a good chance it’s malware.
+If your desktop or laptop is running hot and a program you don’t recognize is hogging your system resources, there’s a good chance it is malware.

 PC: Use Task Manager

-There are a few key ways to see what processes your computer is running.
+There are a few key ways to see your computer’s processes.
 Windows allows users to see them easily with the built-in Task Manager.
-Just use the keyboard shortcut CTRL + SHIFT + ESC to get to the Processes tab.
+Use the keyboard shortcut CTRL + SHIFT + ESC to access the Processes tab.

 To start, open Task Manager and check each process’s CPU and memory columns.
 You might find one program using 100%, or close to it, of your CPU.
 Open up the program associated with the process and see what it’s doing.

 If you don’t recognize the name, Google it.
-Check online to ensure it’s a legitimate app or process; otherwise, restart the task and monitor it.
+Check online to ensure it’s a legitimate app or process; otherwise, restart and monitor the task.
 If you see performance decrease again, you may have found your culprit.

 Mac: Use Activity Monitor

 The Mac equivalent to Task Manager is the Activity Monitor.
 And the quickest way to access Activity Monitor is by using Spotlight Search.